cwi-dis/igor/igor/std-plugins/readme.md

 Scripts get an environment variable `IGORSERVER_URL` set correctly so they can use the _igorVar_ command easily.

-Each argument is passed to the script (in Python notation) with `igor_` prepended to the name.
+Each argument is passed to the script (in Python notation) with `igor_` prepended to the name. `igor_pluginName` contains the name under which the plugin is installed.

 The per-plugin data from `/data/plugindata/_pluginname_` and (if the _user_ argument is present) the per-user per-plugin data from `/data/identities/_user_/plugindata/_pluginname_` is encoded as a Python dictionary and passed in the `igor_pluginData` environment variable.